manuel-di-iorio/unique-engine/docs/docs/reference/core/UePerspectiveCamera.md

 - Objects farther from the camera appear smaller, creating realistic depth perception
 - This is the most commonly used camera type for 3D games and applications

+- Perspective cameras are used internally for point-light shadow faces: six perspective cameras with `fov = 90` are created by `UePointLightShadow` to render omnidirectional shadow maps.
+Ensure `updateProjectionMatrix()` and `updateMatrixWorld()` are correctly called when the camera parameters change.

 ## Example
 ```js
 const camera = new UePerspectiveCamera({